First posted by Al Bell on February 10, 2018

 In another instance, one who generally handles seemingly small situations could suddenly begin to be bothered and moody.

 Trends show that stress is a very real problem that even touches down to the core of the family affecting children.
 In this case, children like adults are affected in varying ways that can result in the child being reserved, quiet, non-playful, sad, or even frustrated.

 Have we connected on Instagram?
-If not let’s.
-There you will find daily fitness tips and words of encouragement.
+If not, let’s.
+You can find me @alfitlifeblogger.
+Here you will find daily fitness tips and stories of motivation.